 For example, in FirstBit ERP for construction, FirstBit ERP helps teams monitor these variables by tracking vendor prices, supply chain status, and market conditions.
 This gives project managers the data they need to make informed financial decisions and adjust plans accordingly.

-Strategies to Prevent Cost Overruns
+How to Prevent Cost Overruns in Construction Projects

 Keeping projects within budget in a challenging construction market requires more than just good intentions.
 The following strategies help teams stay on track and maintain financial control throughout the project lifecycle.